spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 interesting.

-So essentially, in a structure like the above, a given range of time may 'coexist' in many scenario branches, or 'paths' - as we like to call them in SpineOpt.
+So essentially, in a structure like the above, a given range of time may 'coexist' in many scenario branches - or 'paths', as we like to call them in SpineOpt.
 For example, the interval `[15:00, 18:00]` exists in paths `scen2a -> scen3` and `scen2b -> scen3` - but not in `scen2c -> scen3`.

 Now, in the context of a SpineOpt constraint, we will have a [stochastic\_structure](@ref) like the above, given by the 'spatial' indices, and a range of time determined by the 'temporal' ones.
-So similarly as in the above example, we will find our range of time replicated in multiple paths.
+So we will find our range of time replicated in multiple paths.
 That means the constraint needs to be enforced in each of those paths, or, in other words, each of those paths has to be a different 'stochastic' index for our constraint.